rytswd/get-gitops-k8s/README.md

 This repository is meant to be **fork**ed, so that you can deploy your own Kubernetes stack with GitOps way.

 There is a simple script `replace-for-fork.sh` to replace all the existing setup.
-You can simply run without any argument, and it will interactively replace the setup so that it works with forks.
+You can simply run without any argument, and it will ask you for interactive input to replace for fork repositories.

-Once the replacement is completed, push that to your fork, and you can simply run the following, it will go into the interactive mode:
+Once the replacement is completed, push that change to your fork.
+You can then simply run the following, which will go into its interactive installation steps:

 ```bash
 $ make